Knockoffs-SPR: Clean Sample Selection in Learning with Noisy Labels: Experiments

-\textbf{(4)} Using PCA on features as the pre-processing is beneficial for FSR control in all cases and will increase the recognition capacity in some cases, especially when the noise rate is high.
+\textbf{iv)} Using PCA to pre-process features is beneficial for FSR control in all cases and will increase the recognition capacity in some cases, especially when the noise rate is high.

+\textbf{v)} We can introduce an additional linear layer to reduce feature dimensions within the network.
+This approach yields results similar to employing PCA when dealing with moderate noise scenarios.
+However, it leads to a degradation of both FSR control and recognition capabilities in high noise scenario.
+This observation highlights the robustness of PCA as a dimension reduction technique for Knockoffs-SPR.
+Additionally, it positions Knockoffs-SPR as an easily integrable sample selection module for various learning frameworks with no modification.

 \textbf{Influence of \underline{\textit{Scalable}}}.
 In our framework, we propose a split algorithm to divide the whole training set into small pieces to run Knockoffs-SPR in parallel.
 In this part, we compare the running time between using the split algorithm and not using it.
-Results are shown in Tab.~\ref{tab:running-time}.
+Results are shown in Table~\ref{tab:running-time}.
 We can see that the splitting algorithm can significantly reduce the computation time.
 This is important in large-scale applications.

+While it is impractical to apply Knockoffs-SPR to the entire training data, we conducted an analysis of its capacity on pieces.